silverstripe/cow/docker/README.md

 #### ./docker/bin/release

-Same as `docker/bin/run`, but with ssh-agent reading your keys for accessing GitHub from within the container
+Same as `docker/bin/run`, but with ssh-agent reading your keys for accessing GitHub from within the container.
+Adds some extra checks for your environment (e.g. GITHUB_API_TOKEN)

 #### ./docker/bin/run